biplobgauli/696/README.md

 The csv data files were too large to add here.
 The source of the data is available [here.](https://smoosavi.org/datasets/us_accidents)

-All of the python files and csv files can also be found on my google drive folder for google collab [here.](https://drive.google.com/drive/folders/19PV2nG8QXtFaqtHg6UzpoZD2wzO4Fnag?usp=sharing)
+For python files, Data Prep has the preprocessing to create a smaller file.
+It used US_Accidents_Data.csv to output Final_Data.csv.
+This file is then used foe EDA, Hypothesis Testing and finally, Machine Learning.
+All of the python files and csv files can also be found on my google drive folder for google collab
+[here.](https://drive.google.com/drive/folders/19PV2nG8QXtFaqtHg6UzpoZD2wzO4Fnag?usp=sharing)